It Ends Tonight

 “Sam.”
 I replied.
 Taking my eyes off the city and onto my torn sneakers, laces collecting muck off the ground.

-“Mines not special either” I confessed, taking my eyes off my tattered shoes and onto his eyes, wrinkles tugged at their edges and specks of dirt were sprinkled across his skin.
+“Mine’s not special either,” I confessed, taking my eyes off my tattered shoes and onto his eyes, wrinkles tugged at their edges and specks of dirt sprinkled across his skin.

-Greg let out another bellowing laugh causing heads to turn our way, not immediately obvious but just enough so that their ears could pick up any possible danger from the two “crazy” homeless people on the street.
+Greg cackled causing heads to turn our way, not immediately obvious, but just enough so that their ears could pick up any possible danger from the two “crazy” homeless people.
 It was one of the reasons I didn't like downtown.
 Aside from the narrow sidewalks and hundreds of expensive stores running down to the beach, the people here were so wrapped up in this tropical paradise that the sight of the homeless stained that fantasy.
-Ruining their vacation and making a few moments of their lives filled with the awkward questions of their children on “why that lady looks like that”.
+Ruining their vacation and making a few moments of their lives filled with the awkward questions of their children, like “Why does that lady looks like that?”

 “How old is your daughter?”